 In one remarkable courtroom victory, Ross was co-trial counsel in a case resulting in a $51 million verdict for a 4-year-old boy whose foot was torn off by a defective Philadelphia subway escalator.

-Ross’s cross examination at trial of a key SEPTA official brought to light that the transit agency withheld documents, tampered with evidence and obstructed the legal process in the case.
+Ross’s cross-examination at the trial of a key SEPTA official brought to light that the transit agency withheld documents, tampered with evidence and obstructed the legal process in the case.
 Those revelations prompted the trial judge to impose a $1 million contempt citation on SEPTA (read about the case).